 She called home more often but each time her father asked her to come home and see her mother, she said she was too busy to get time off work.
 For a whole year she simply continued to live her life until she got the call that her mother had died.

-Unfortunately for Wanjiku, this was not her turning point, she kept on working until one day when she was jogging around her upmarket neighbourhood.
+Unfortunately for Wanjiku, this was not her turning point, she kept on working until one day when she was jogging around her upmarket neighborhood.
 Her jogging partner was hit by a speeding car and was killed instantly.

 “I was in shock at that moment.
 All I saw as my friend died in front of me was how my life was short and without purpose,” Wanjiku explains.